codelyfe/Shortcode-Surveyor/README.md

 = 1.0 =
 * Initial release: basic shortcode count and usage display

-== Upgrade Notice ==

-2.0 includes many new features and a rebuilt interface.
-Backup your content before using bulk actions.

 == License ==

 This plugin is licensed under the GPLv2 or later.